Name: Euonymus fortunei (Turcz.) Hand.-Mazz

 Phylogenetic Information: Families Celastraceae and Lepidobotryaceae both belong in the order Celastrales.
 Celastrales belong in the taxa Eurosids I. They form a monophyletic group with the Malpighiales and Oxidales.
 They are part of the rosids clade of the eudicots angiosperms (6).

 Interesting Quotation or Other Interesting Factoid not inserted above: Winter creeper was first introduced to the United States in 1907 (10).
+It is capable of producing more than one embryo from a single seed (polyembryony), making it uncommonly capable of invasion if it is spread (14).

 Literature and websites used: